Basic Verbs

 It can contain all valid character that are allowed by COBOL.

-A numeric literal codes directly without quotation marks(" ") or apostrophes(' ').
+A numeric literal codes directly without quotation marks(" ") and apostrophes(' ').

 For Example - 1234, -1234, etc.

-A variable can be initialized with a literal.
-If the literal doesn't change during the program's execution, the variable is considered as a constant variable, and the value is considered as a constant value.
+A variable is initialized with a literal.
+If the variable value doesn't change during the program's execution, the variable is considered as a constant variable, and the value is considered as a constant value.

-Constants are three types, and those are –
+Constant values are three types and those are –

 Figurative constants are system-defined keywords with predefined values.
 The figurative constants in COBOL are -